AlmostMatt/UnityBaseCode/README.md

 Note:
 * The associated Rigidbody will be contrained to movement on the relevant axis and rotation disabled.
 * Steering logic assumes position and velocity of 0 along the constrained axis.
-Steering towards non-zero positions or towards objects with nonzero constrained axis velocity may cause problems.
+Steering towards non-zero position on this axis or towards objects with nonzero velocity on this axis may cause problems.

 Example:
 ```csharp